ibm-cloud-docs/iaas-vpn/update-password.md

 {: help}
 {: support}

 VPN passwords are required for any VPN connectivity.
-Passwords can be set by any user with VPN Administration permissions associated with an account, such as an account owner or parent user.
+Passwords can be set by any user with VPN Administration permissions that are associated with an account, such as an account owner or parent user.
 {:shortdesc}

 Follow these steps to update a user’s VPN password: